Mike DeWine: 2022

 During the 2022 Russian invasion of Ukraine, DeWine voiced support for Ukraine, saying that the invasion was "unacceptable, and all freedom-loving people should stand against this unprovoked invasion”.
-On February 26, he took action in support of Ukraine by banning the purchase and sale of Russian Standard (vodka) within the state of Ohio because the brand and distilleries are owned by a Russian corporation.
+On February 26, he took action in support of Ukraine by banning the purchase and sale of Russian Standard vodka within the state of Ohio because the brand and distilleries are owned by a Russian corporation.
 Retailers were asked to "immediately pull Green Mark Vodka" (an alternate variety of Russian Standard) "and Russian Standard Vodka from their shelves".
 On the same day, DeWine declared February 27, 2022, a "Day of Prayer for the People of Ukraine".
 On March 8, he directed the Ohio Department of Job and Family Services to convene with resettlement agencies, faith-based organizations, and charities, in a summit to plan for possible resettlement of displaced Ukrainian citizens within Ohio.
 This summit occurred on March 17.

+2023

+During the train derailment incident in East Palestine, Ohio, DeWine activated the Ohio National Guard to assist local authorities.
+He announced various support measures for the community, including financial aid for businesses and ongoing monitoring of air, water, and soil quality.

+2025

+In February 2025, DeWine issued an executive order requiring state employees to return to the office full time.
+Before issuing the order, he said, "As we are seeing the private sector now move more and more people back, it made sense to me to have a general rule that people would move back with exceptions."

+The Department of Administrative Services reported that 65% of the 44,000 employees under the governor's authority never worked remotely, even during the pandemic, due to the nature of their jobs.
+About 25% of employees worked hybrid schedules and 10% of employees worked fully remotely.
+The Ohio Civil Service Employee Association pointed to the annual $15 million savings to demonstrate the value of telework.
+In a statement, OCSEA President Chris Mabe said: "Two things have become abundantly clear during this process: the state lacks enough office space, without spending more tax dollars, and some jobs are best done remotely to remain cost-effective.
+As we move forward, we must judge the governor's return-to-office mandate against the benefits of telework, keeping in mind the financial impact on taxpayers and the challenges of retaining our skilled and experienced workforce."

+DeWine ordered 150 Ohio National Guard members to support the District of Columbia National Guard as part of President Donald Trump's intervention in DC.